 For high reliability high voltage interconnections, corona discharge is a major concern.
 The physics principle behind corona discharge found in Paschen’s Law states that the lower pressure on a gas, the lower the voltage required to ionize the gas molecules.
 The ionization of the gas molecules deteriorates the insulation system over time resulting in a catastrophic dielectric failure, thus rendering the circuit inoperable.

-Our Small Connectronics In-line Disconnect (SCID) connectors provide maximum high-voltage, corona-free operation in a very small footprint.
+Our Small Connectronics In-line Disconnect (SCID) connectors provide maximum high-voltage, corona resistant operation in a very small footprint.
 Their unique gas-exclusion locking interfacial seal and one-piece molded design ensures the highest quality of operation.
 They are particularly designed for use in the most critical onboard high-altitude electronics systems, such as high-voltage power supplies, airborne radar, and electronic countermeasures.

 Salient features of SCID connectors in high-altitude settings include:

-- Corona-free tapered interface
+- Corona resistant tapered interface

 - 15-kVDC operating voltage

 To learn more about SCID connectors in high-altitude operational applications, contact a Connectronics representative today.